JohnLCaron/rlauxe/docs/SamplePopulations.md

 ## Definitions

-* **physical card** = pcard: the physical ballot or physical card if the ballot has multiple cards and the cards are scanned and stored seperately.
+* **physical card** = pcard: the physical ballot or physical card if the ballot has multiple cards and the cards are scanned and stored separately.
 * **CVR**: scanned electronic record of a physical card
 * **MVR**: human audited physical card
 * **auditable card** = card:  internal computer representation of a physical card; contains the CVR if there is one.
-At minimum a card has a _location_ which allows a human auditor to locate the physical card, and a _population_ that it belongs to.
+A card usually has a _location_ which allows a human auditor to locate the physical card, and either a CVR or a _population_ that it belongs to.

 * **CardStyle**: the full and exact list of contests on a card.
 * **population**: a distinct container of pcards, from which we can retreive named cards (even if its just by an index into an ordered list).